rcrdk/ddd-in-nodejs-mapping-domain/README.md

 1) Which are the domain entities?
 2) Which actions (use cases) this application should have?

+---

 # 📋 Mapping

+## Use Cases

+- [ ] Should be able to define or update a min quantity of a product in stock.
+- [ ] Should be able to send a automatic notification by email and in-app when a product quantity has a low quantity in stock.
+- [ ] Should be able to make automatic orders to supliers when a product has low quantity in stock.
+- [ ] Should be able to notificate managers and suppliers when a automatic orders is made.
+- [ ] Should be able to find a product by it's unique identifier.
+- [ ] Should be able to search for products by it's caracteristics.
+- [ ] Should be able to search for most selled products in a period of time.
+- [ ] Should be able to get the history of how many products was selled in a period of time with the profit information included.
+- [ ] Should be able to get the products trending in stock along the time.

 ## Entities